Okta (NASDAQ:OKTA) Price Target Raised to $95.00

 Insider Activity at Okta

-In other Okta news, CEO Todd Mckinnon sold 3,771 shares of the business’s stock in a transaction on Friday, December 16th.
-The stock was sold at an average price of $67.41, for a total value of $254,203.11.
-Following the sale, the chief executive officer now directly owns 18,662 shares of the company’s stock, valued at $1,258,005.42.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Okta news, CEO Todd Mckinnon sold 3,771 shares of the business’s stock in a transaction on Friday, December 16th.
-The stock was sold at an average price of $67.41, for a total value of $254,203.11.
-Following the sale, the chief executive officer now directly owns 18,662 shares of the company’s stock, valued at $1,258,005.42.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Ledger Susan St. sold 2,504 shares of the business’s stock in a transaction on Friday, December 16th.
-The stock was sold at an average price of $67.41, for a total value of $168,794.64.
-Following the completion of the sale, the insider now directly owns 67,298 shares in the company, valued at $4,536,558.18.
+In related news, General Counsel Jonathan T. Runyan sold 3,022 shares of the company’s stock in a transaction dated Friday, December 16th.
+The shares were sold at an average price of $67.41, for a total value of $203,713.02.
+Following the transaction, the general counsel now owns 465 shares in the company, valued at approximately $31,345.65.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+In other Okta news, CFO Brett Tighe sold 2,643 shares of the business’s stock in a transaction dated Friday, December 16th.
+The shares were sold at an average price of $67.41, for a total value of $178,164.63.
+Following the completion of the sale, the chief financial officer now owns 39,472 shares of the company’s stock, valued at approximately $2,660,807.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, General Counsel Jonathan T. Runyan sold 3,022 shares of the business’s stock in a transaction dated Friday, December 16th.
+The shares were sold at an average price of $67.41, for a total transaction of $203,713.02.
+Following the completion of the sale, the general counsel now directly owns 465 shares of the company’s stock, valued at approximately $31,345.65.
 The disclosure for this sale can be found here.
-Insiders have sold 11,950 shares of company stock worth $805,573 over the last ninety days.
-7.60% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 11,950 shares of company stock worth $805,573.
+Insiders own 7.60% of the company’s stock.

 Okta, Inc engages in the provision of an identity management platform for enterprises.
 It operates through the United States and International geographical segments.
 The firm’s products include single sign-on, multi-factor authentication, API access management, authentication, user management, and lifecycle management.